Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Related Work

-Zhou~\etal~\cite{zhou_quantum_2020} observed that optimal parameters exhibit smooth trends, with \(\gamma_i\) increasing and \(\beta_i\) decreasing as functions of the layer index \(i \in [1,p]\).
-Exploiting these patterns, they proposed to let parameters obtained at low depth serve as initial values for deeper circuits, either via interpolation or through low-depth amplitudes in a frequency-domain approximation.
-Both approaches were shown to outperform random initialisation of QAOA.
 Brandão~\etal~\cite{brandao_for_2018} demonstrated that parameters concentrate for related problem instances (\eg, MaxCut on three-regular graphs), with the variance of optimal parameters decreasing as instance size increases.
 This suggests that either sufficiently large instances or averages over many smaller instances are necessary to identify a meaningful concentration point.
-By formally considering infinite system size through restriction to the reverse causal cone, Streif and Leib~\cite{Streif:2020} further showed that parameter concentration depends not on the global problem size \(n\), but rather on qubit correlations.
+By formally considering infinite system size through restriction to the reverse causal cone, Streif and Leib~\cite{Streif:2020} further showed that parameter concentration does not depend on the global problem size \(n\), but rather on qubit correlations.
+Galda~\etal~\cite{galda_transferability_2021} investigated the transferability of \(p=1\) QAOA parameters based on the types of subgraphs in the problem graph, and observed good transferability of parameters when both subgraphs are either even-degree or odd-degree, and poor transferability for pairs of even- and odd-degree subgraphs, and demonstrate how to identify small instances for which optimal parameters can be transferred from to large instances with little loss in approximation quality.
+Aside from MaxCut, there is evidence for parameter concentration for several other problems, including the Sherrington-Kirkpatrick model at infinite size~\cite{farhi_quantum_2022}, Max-kXOR~\cite{chou_limitations_2022}, the low autocorrelation binary sequences problem~\cite{shaydulin_evidence_2024} and higher order Ising models~\cite{pelofske_quantum_2023,pelofske_short-depth_2024,pelofske_scaling_2024}.